openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 You can install the Open edX developer stack (**Devstack**) or the Open edX analytics developer stack (**Analytics Devstack**).

-* Devstack is a Docker virtual machine instance designed for local development.
+* Devstack is a set of Docker containers designed for local development.
 For more information, see :ref:`Info Devstack`.

-* Analytics Devstack is a modified version of the Devstack virtual machine that allows you to run Open edX Analytics.
+* Analytics Devstack is a modified version of the Devstack installation that allows you to run Open edX Analytics.
 For more information, see :ref:`Info Analytics Devstack`.

-You can run Devstack or Analytics Devstack on Linux or Mac OS.
+You can run Devstack or Analytics Devstack on Linux or macOS.
 See the `Docker`_ downloads page for information about the operating systems and architectures on which you can run Docker.